yzhao062/XGBOD/README.md

 Additional notes:
 1. This repository is **temporary**.
 Would move to a **permanent** location later.
 2. Codes are for **demo purpose only**.
 This demo codes are refactored for fast execution and reproduction as a proof of concept.
 The full codes will be released after the cleanup and optimization.
 In contrast to the demo version, the full version reserves the intermediate models to conduct feature engineering on testing data, which takes relatively long time to execute.
 However, the result difference is somehow neligible.
 However, it is noted users should not expose and use the testing data while building TOS.
+3. It is understood that there are **small variations** in the results due to the random process, such as xgboost and Random TOS Selection.
+4. While running L1_Comb and L2_Comb, EasyEnsemble is used to construct balanced bags.
+It is noted the demo code uses 10 bags instead of 50, for executing efficiently.
+Despite, increasing to 50 bags would not change the result too much but just bring better stablity.
+You are welcomed to change "BalancedBaggingClassifier" parameter for using 50 bags.
+However, it is very slow and this is also one of the reasons why we propose XGBOD -- it is much more efficient:)
 ------------

 ##  Introduction